Baggins5066/Botlivia-Blevitron/replit.md

 1. Validate that API keys are set
 2. Connect to Discord
 3. Load local ChromaDB vector database from `chroma_data/` directory
-4. Connect to PostgreSQL database for user profiles
+4. Load user profiles from local `user_data/profiles.json` file
 5. When responding, retrieve:
    - User profile information (if available)
    - 40 relevant memories from past conversations (with author attribution)